 Most New Zealanders eat red meat within amounts in accordance with national and international dietary guidelines, and should continue to enjoy approximately a 150g raw portion of lean beef and lamb 3-4 times per week as part of a balanced diet with plenty of vegetables to fulfil their nutritional requirements.
 According to the latest National Nutrition Survey, men were eating an average of 64g lean beef and lamb per day, and women 38g per day, down from the previous survey.
 The global recommendations from the World Cancer Research Fund state up to 500g cooked (or 750g raw) red meat can be eaten per week.

 When trimmed of visible fat, lean red meat is low in fat.
 For example, a 100g portion of cooked beef silverside or shin contains around 2% fat; and the average of lamb cuts at only 4.8%.
 All beef and lamb displaying the New Zealand Beef and Lamb Quality Mark will be trimmed to a maximum 5mm fat, which can be further trimmed at home.
-A significant amount of New Zealand beef and lamb qualify for the Heart Foundation's Two Ticks, by having a saturated fat content of no more than 4% (roughly 8% total fat or less).
+A significant amount of New Zealand beef and lamb qualify for the Heart Foundation's Two Ticks, by having a saturated fat content of no more than 4% (roughly 8% total fat or less) and being recognised as a core food for a healthy diet.
 The Heart Foundation of New Zealand recommends 100-185g of lean meat can be eaten on most days.